Mexxy-lab/Emeka_Portfolio/index.md

 - SSH into the server using its public IP address, do this from the .ssh directory on your local PC.
 - Installed all dependencies need for jenkins to run, then added a jenkins user to sudo group.
 - By default, username is admin and jenkins runs on port 8080, use sudo cat /var/lib/jenkins/secrets/initialAdminPassword to get initial password
-- Added an nginx reverse proxy server and installed certbot package.
+- Added a nginx reverse proxy server and installed certbot package.
 Certbot provides a variety of ways to obtain SSL certificates through plugins.

 **Output result:** Jenkins installed and running with customized domain name jenkinsweb.pumej.com & jenkins.pumej.com. [**Run time 3mins 8secs** minutes](https://github.com/Mexxy-lab/pumej_jenkins-project.git).